 Assessing the interactions between wild fish populations and freshwater cage aquaculture

 Interactions between freshwater aquaculture and wild fish populations are an important consideration for aquaculture managers and the sustainable management of the freshwater aquaculture industry.
-Freshwater aquaculture activities may affect wild fish communities because of physical changes in the habitat, increased noise associated with aquaculture activities, release of farm wastes, and escaped cultured fish.
+Freshwater aquaculture activities can affect wild fish communities because of physical changes in the habitat, increased noise associated with aquaculture activities, release of farm wastes, and escaped cultured fish.
 The presence of cage farms may impact the distribution of wild fish communities, trophic relationships, and the abundance of wild fish species.
-The physical structures of the cages and the farming activities have been shown to attract wild fish, but the extent of this attraction has not been well characterized.
-This project will conduct a quantitative survey, using Dual frequency IDentification SONar (DIDSON) technology, in Lake Diefenbaker, Saskatchewan, to assess both pre- and post-operational interactions, specifically related to differences in fish abundance in the vicinity of the cage farms, to determine whether these fish farms do attract wild fish species, particularly during feeding.
-This information will support the assessment of potential impacts of cage farms on wild fish populations and will contribute to the development of regulatory standards and assessment methods.
+The physical structures of the cages and the farming activities had been shown to attract wild fish, but the extent of this attraction had not been well characterized.
+This project conducted a quantitative survey, using Dual frequency IDentification SONar (DIDSON) technology, in Lake Diefenbaker, Saskatchewan, to assess both pre- and post-operational interactions, specifically related to differences in fish abundance in the vicinity of the cage farms, to determine whether fish farms attract wild fish species, particularly during feeding.
+This information supports the assessment of potential impacts of cage farms on wild fish populations and contributes to the development of regulatory standards and assessment methods.

 Enders, E.C., V.M.
 Danco, C. Podemski, and C. Wlasichuk.
 2017.
 Analysing the impact of freshwater aquaculture on wild fish populations using Dual Frequency Identification Sonar (DIDSON) technology.
 Canadian Technical Report of Fisheries and Aquatic Sciences.
 3192:50.